FedericoBaldi/Courses-exercises/Ethereum Blockchain Developer Bootcamp With Solidity/README.md

         Keep in mind you have very limited resources.
 Gas fees are expensive

         - Types
-            - bool classic bolleans.
+            - bool classic booleans.
             - uintX or intX where X is 8,16,32,64,128,256. uint by default is 256.
             - fixed point not implemented yet.
 Good practice → uint numTokens = 10000 uint decimalPoints = 2.
 Use 2 variables to handle floats, doubles.
             - address, every interaction is address base.
 Used to transfer ether from smart contracts to addresses or other smart contracts.
 They already have a lot of built-in functions (transfer, send, call.value, delegatecall, ecc)
-            - string are internally stored as byte arrays, they are then convert in utf when you need them. you cannot do a lot of stuff, like concatenate, search, replace, ecc.
-They are expensive, gas fee wise.
+            - string is internally stored as byte arrays, they are then converted in utf when you need them. you cannot do a lot of stuff, like concatenate, search, replace, etc. They are expensive, gas fee-wise.
+            - mapping is the corresponding hash map. mapping(int ⇒ int) name; it can be any Solidity type.
+            - to create your how struct it’s easy(very C like): of course, struct consumes fewer gas fees than creating a custom class.

+            ```solidity
+            struct Funder {
+            address addr;
+            uint amount;
+            }
+            ```

+            - arrays can be fixed or dynamic size. usually is better to use maps because of gas fees.
+            - enums are one way to create a user-defined type in Solidity.
+They are uint8 internally.

-        Every time you have a string or any other reference type, you have to specify where you store it. “memory” = this variable will be stored in the memory and not in a storage variable.(of course cheaper).
+        Every time you have a string or any other reference type, you have to specify where you store it. “memory” = this variable will be stored in the memory and not in a storage variable(of course cheaper).
 The alternative is “storage”.

     - Send Money